 Personal information excludes information already made public or information that is encrypted in some fashion.
 Like HIPAA, failure to comply with FIPA Regulations (including breach notification requirements) can result in sizable fees, among other penalties.

-So What Does it Take to Comply with HIPAA and FIPA Regulations?
+HIPAA and FIPA Regulations?

 First, education.
-While compliance requirements may be different depending on whether you are a CE or a BA, the first step in compliance is education (its required by the law).
+While requirements may be different depending on whether you are a CE or a BA, the first step is education (its required by the law).
 You and your staff (and anyone handling your clients’ protected health information) needs to understand how to handle that information.
 This includes, for example, how it may (and may not) be disclosed, how it may be transmitted (for instance: can you text protected health information?
 E-mail it?), how long the records should be maintained, how it may be disposed, and most importantly – what to do if there is a breach.

 The most effective way to educate your staff on HIPAA Regulations and protocols is through HIPAA Training.